 TAFISA World Challenge Day has two enticing competition elements.
 WCD communities are automatically included in both:

-Amongst the countries participating, the TAFISA World Challenge Day Cup saw 21 countries and 43 communities competing in a friendly competition in 5 categories.
+Amongst the countries participating, the TAFISA World Challenge Day Cup saw communities from all over the world competing in a friendly competition in 5 categories.
 The results are as follows:

 TAFISA World Challenge Day Cup Winners:

-Category 2: Toyooka, Japan with 82.59% population participating
+Isehara, Japan with 67.90% of the population participating

 A full copy of the results for all communities participating in TAFISA World Challenge Day Cup can be found below.